A Slice of Pure Bliss: My Raspberry Chocolate Mousse Cake Story

 - Fresh Raspberries: You can use frozen raspberries.
 Just thaw and drain the excess liquid before cooking.

 - Heavy Cream: For the mousse, whipping cream (30% fat minimum) works perfectly.
-For the ganache, a full-fat coconut cream can be a dairy-free alternative.
+For the ganache, full-fat coconut cream can be a dairy-free alternative.

 - Semi-Sweet Chocolate: Use dark chocolate chunks or a bar chopped up.
 Milk chocolate will make a sweeter, softer ganache.